 - It has LED lights on the floor head, which help spot pet hair and debris that might otherwise go unnoticed.

 - The Stratos comes with a variety of attachments that make above-floor cleaning jobs easy, including an upholstery tool, a HairPro pet power brush, and a crevice tool.
-They seem to be constructed well and were easy to use with its ultralight handle.
+They seem to be constructed well and were easy to use with the vacuum’s ultralight handle.

 - It has a unique feature called odor neutralizing technology that works against bad odors escaping into your home.